 At Cleaver Fulton Rankin we engage all our employees to help charitable causes both financially and in a practical way.
 Each year our employees choose a charity of choice to support for a one year period ensuring that all funds raised remain in the local community

-Having raised over £100,000 for Cancer Focus, the Alzheimer’s Society, The Prince’s Trust, Northern Ireland Hospice and Macmillan Cancer Support, this year the firm is supporting Barnardo’s Northern Ireland by hosting bake sales and dress down days and organising a range of events such as a Pirates of the Caribbean Charity Cinema Night and Casino Night.
+Having raised over £100,000 for Cancer Focus, the Alzheimer’s Society, The Prince’s Trust, Northern Ireland Hospice and Macmillan Cancer Support, this year the firm is supporting Marie Curie with a range of fundraising and awareness initiatives.

 The firm believe in creating a knowledgeable and skilled future workforce in Northern Ireland by enhancing employability through our work experience programmes, summer placement scheme and solicitor trainee programme.

 Cleaver Fulton Rankin solicitors also regularly present to students at University and senior school level to develop interest in the legal market and the career opportunities available within a law firm.

 Cleaver Fulton Rankin is committed to reducing the impact of our day-to-day business on the environment and conserve natural resources.
 We have embedded environmental practices throughout the firm to minimise waste and maximise recycling.